(Update: Weeknd was granted summary judgment. See note at bottom of this month old post.)

 Three British songwriters – Brian Clover, Scott McCulloch, and Billy Smith are suing The Weekend, whose real name is Abel Tesfaye, because “A Lonely Night” from The Weeknd’s huge “Starboy” album sounds way too much like a 2004 track of theirs called “I Need To Love.”

-It will be interesting.
+This one should be interesting.
 Do they sound similar?
 Yes.
 Did the plaintiff’s song come out first?
 Yes.
 Did the accused infringer have access?
-Uh, plausibly, I guess?
+Plausibly, I guess, kinda?
 Is the material protectable by copyright?
-Ay, there’s the interesting part.
+THAT’S where it gets interesting.

-Similarly, when I distill these two melodies down to their “high value notes,” as I call them, I find I can begin to think of lots of songs that use that melodic device when passing between these very common chords.
+Similarly, when I distill these two melodies down to their “blue chip notes,” I find I can begin to think of lots of songs that use that melodic device when passing between these very common chords.
 And moreover that all of the note-for-note similarity that’s clearly between these two tracks, and will look so impressive as a percentage of like notes falling on like beat subdivisions is arguably driven by the number of syllables in the respective lyrics and the natural shape of human language that songwriters have to accommodate (good songwriters anyway).
-One story I read mentioned Blondie’s “Heart Of Glass,” and that’s apt.
-“Heart Of Glass” is in a major key, so the analysis would look pretty different on paper, but with just a bit of consideration you can draw lots of relatable parallels even beyond the nearly identical rhythms.
-Maybe I’ll write some of that out and post it later.
+One story I just read mentioned Blondie’s “Heart Of Glass,” and that’s certainly apt.
+“Heart Of Glass” however is in a major key, so the analysis might look pretty different on paper.
+But with just a bit of musicological consideration, you can draw lots of relatable parallels even beyond the nearly identical rhythms.
+Maybe I’ll write some of that out and post it here later.

 So I’ll look forward to seeing how this goes.
 And I’ll try to come back and fortify this with some written examples of my thinking.
 But leaving it here for now, and of course, welcome your thoughts.